hichamomh/Python-labs/Labs/Lab2/README.md

 3. Unit-tests developed whenever appropriate (correctness, relevance)
 4. Answers to the questions and overall presentation of the Jupyter notebook.

+The recall on `Inner Product of Complex Matrices` is useful.
+Please read it [here](inner-product-of-complex-matrices.ipynb)

 ## Submission Guidelines

 You will have to submit a .zip file named LAST_NAME1-LAST_NAME1-Lab2.zip with your solutions, containing: